morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 fruits = apples; // will not compile
 {% endhighlight %}

 The reason for this is that [generic types]: like List, Optional or Set is by the default invariant in Java.
 By that we mean that List of Apple is not a subtype of List of Fruit.
-So if we want List<Apple> to be a subtype of List<Fruit> (or covariant) we must override the default behaviour like this:
+So if we want List of Apple to be a subtype of List of Fruit (or covariant) we must override the default behaviour like this:

 {% highlight Ruby %}
 List<? extends Fruit> fruitsCovariant;